Ycastillo2003/Manage-files-with-Linux-commands/README.md

 ![image](https://github.com/user-attachments/assets/0ce6d248-a932-4e31-a0fe-f63c21080797)

-- Editing the task.txt in  home/analyst/notes file with nano.
+- Editing the task.txt in  the home/analyst/notes file with nano.

+Thanks for making it to the end of this lab.